rishvanth-kp/its_a_scam/doc/content/10x_gex.md

 `--soloBarcodeReadLength {1/0}`: The length of the reads in the `read_I.fastq.gz` file should ideally be the sum of the barcode length (16bp) and the UMI length (12bp for v3).
-Setting this parameter to `1` explicitly checks that the index reads of is of this specified length.
+Setting this parameter to `1` explicitly checks that the index reads is of this specified length.
 However, sometimes these index reads can be longer than needed, in these cases set the parameter to `0` so that the read length is not checked (and any bases over the needed are ignored).